annelledejager/blog/_life/7_thingsnottomisswheninbudapest.markdown

 <a href="http://fricipapa.hu/">Frici Papa</a> is a must.
 It's local, cheap and cozy.
 Try the poppy seed bread pudding, but share it, the portion is huge.

-<a href="http://cupakos.hu/">Cupakos<a> has the best local meat dishes at a good price.
+<a href="http://cupakos.hu/">Cupakos</a> has the best local meat dishes at a good price.

 <a href="http://www.kiosk-budapest.hu/">Kiosk</a> has the best vibe.
-Try the sliders, they're delicious.
-Visit in summer.
+Try the sliders.

-Gozsdu courtyard, once the core of Budapest's Jewish quarter is filled with restaurants and bars.
-Very touristy.
+Gozsdu courtyard - once the core of Budapest's Jewish quarter is filled with restaurants and bars.
+Very touristy and pricey.

 * # Cinema (English)
 <br/>